box/samples/box-node-lambda-sample/README.md

     * Note the "Enterprise ID" of your account
 3. Go to the Apps tab
 3. Under "Custom Applications", press "Authorize New App"
-4. Copy and paste the "API Key" from the developer console
+4. Enter your "Client ID" from the developer console in the "API Key" field
     * Your application is now authorized to access your Box account

 #### Step 4.
 Create the AWS Lambda function